-Where to Stay for Families
+Where to Stay in Florence for Families

 Next to San Lorenzo church and a short walk from the Duomo, the budget-friendly Hotel Ginori al Duomo has a pool and rooms large enough for families.
 There's no elevator, so kids will get to run off their excess energy.

 On the upper floors of a well-updated historic building between the Duomo and the rail station, Hotel Perseo has an elevator to all floors.
 The included breakfast buffet has plenty of choices, and the price is easy on the family budget.

 In a riverside setting along the Arno, the luxury Ville sull'Arno Hotel is beyond Santa Croce.
 It's about a half-hour walk from the Ufizzi, but the hotel offers a shuttle to the center.
 There are also bicycles for guests' use and a path alongside the river for evening rides and walks.
 The hotel has its own restaurant, a lovely garden, and a heated swimming pool.

 Where to Stay in Florence outside the City Center